PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 ﻿Title: Markdown
-Description: Markdown syntax, as understood by the IoT Gateway.
+Description: Markdown syntax reference, as understood by the IoT Gateway.
 Date: 2016-02-02
 Author: Peter Waher
 Copyright: Waher Data AB

-Markdown syntax
+Markdown syntax reference
 =============================

 *Markdown* is a very simple, yet efficient format for editing text-based content.
 The **IoT Gateway** converts Markdown to HTML automatically when